How to Start a Private Investigation Business in South Carolina (2026)

 Step 5: Obtain Surety Bond and Insurance

-Surety bond: SC Code Section 40-18-90 requires a $10,000 surety bond for each license (individual and company).
-The bond protects clients against fraud, dishonesty, or failure to fulfill contracts.
-Cost: $100-$300/year depending on credit score and bond provider.
+Surety bond: S.C.
+Code § 40-18-90 requires a $10,000 surety bond for each license issued — individual and company licenses each require a separate bond.
+The bond protects clients against fraud, dishonesty, or breach of contract.
+Cost: $100-$300/year per bond depending on credit score and bond provider.
+The bonding company provides a certificate naming SLED as the obligee.

 General liability insurance: SLED requires proof of general liability insurance before issuing a license.
-While specific minimum coverage is not stated in statute, industry standard and most insurers recommend $1,000,000 per occurrence / $2,000,000 aggregate.
-Typical cost: $800-$2,500/year.
+While South Carolina does not specify a statutory minimum coverage amount in the PI licensing statute, the industry standard — and what most commercial clients require — is $1,000,000 per occurrence / $2,000,000 aggregate.
+Annual cost: $800-$2,500 depending on coverage limits, services offered, and business size.

-• Completed 8-hour firearms training course from a SLED-certified instructor (includes live-fire qualification)
+• Completed 8-hour firearms training course from a SLED-certified instructor, including live-fire qualification at a range

-• Clean criminal background (no felonies, no violent misdemeanors, no DUIs within 3 years)
+• Clean criminal background (no felonies, no violent misdemeanors, no DUI convictions within 3 years, no pending charges)

-• Application fee: $50 (via SLED online portal)
+• Application fee: $50 (submitted through the SLED CWP online portal at sled.sc.gov/cwp)

-• Processing time: 90 days maximum by law
+• Processing time: Maximum 90 days by SC law

 • Renewal: Every 5 years, $50 renewal fee

-Apply online at SLED CWP Portal.
-South Carolina has reciprocity with many states – check the SLED website for current reciprocity agreements.
+• South Carolina CWP has reciprocity with many other states — check the current SLED reciprocity list before traveling for work

-• You may record a conversation if you are a party to the conversation
+• You are a party to the conversation being recorded, OR

 • Bond and insurance: Must remain active at all times.
 Notify SLED immediately if coverage lapses.

-• Reporting: Any felony or misdemeanor conviction must be reported to SLED within 10 days.
+• Conviction reporting: Any felony or misdemeanor conviction (in SC or any other state) must be reported to SLED within 10 days.

-• Display of license: License must be displayed at your business location.
+• License display: License must be displayed at your business location.

 Cost to Start a Private Investigation Business in South Carolina